foragepm/forage/readme.md

 - ~listen for package announcements on DHT (pubsub)~
 - ~extract core proxy server as separate module~
 - ~download and verify announced package versions via IPFS~
-- automatically downloaded new versions of announced package if already have one or more versions downloaded locally (in main.js and daemon.js)
+- ~automatically downloaded new versions of announced package if already have one or more versions downloaded locally~
 - record all announced package cids without downloading/verifying (for downloading via ipfs later if requested)
-- test with yarn + proxy setup instructions for yarn
 - cache downloaded package metadata
 - store package metadata in a database
 - package list UI